Professor Dr. Stephan Jolie

 |© JANA Kay|

-The Vice President for Learning and Teaching is responsible for all aspects of learning and teaching, for helping academics combine family and career as well as for continuing academic education and training in the field of university teaching.
-Among other things, the Vice President for Learning and Teaching also deals with the fundamental aspects of the Higher Education Pact and the Teaching Quality Pact along with other learning and teaching support projects and is also in charge of library-related matters and the promotion of contacts between schools and the university.
-Professor Dr. Stephan Jolie assumed the post of Vice President for Learning and Teaching at Johannes Gutenberg University Mainz since January 16, 2018.
+The Vice-President for Learning and Teaching is responsible for all areas of learning and teaching, including helping fellow academics balance their family and career, as well as further training in academia and higher education didactics.
+He is also in charge of fundamental aspects of the Higher Education Pact and the Teaching Quality Pact and other initiatives in support of learning and teaching, matters concerning the library, and the intersection of school and university.
+University Professor Dr. Stephan Jolie has been the Vice-President for Learning and Teaching at Johannes Gutenberg University Mainz since January 16, 2018.
 In June 2021, he was re-elected by the Senate for a second term in office.

 Stephan Jolie (birth name: Fuchs) was born in 1965, and studied German studies, philosophy, and music at the Universities of Frankfurt/Main and Munich.
 After receiving his doctorate in 1995, he worked until 2002 as Assistant Professor for Medieval German Literature at the Goethe University Frankfurt, where in 2004, he qualified as a university professor in the field of German studies with a special focus on medieval German literature at the Faculty of Modern Languages.
 After interim professorships at the Universities of Frankfurt/Main and Erlangen-Nürnberg, as well as the FU Berlin, he was appointed as Professor for Medieval Literature at the German Institute of JGU’s Faculty of Philosophy and Philology.